Eschatologue/CM_wiki/docs/gameplay/phb/action.md

 # Action

-When you do something other than moving or communicating, you typically take an :rsc-action: **Action**.
+When you do something other than moving or communicating, you typically take an :rsc-a: **Action**.
 The Action table lists the game's main actions, which are defined more detail here.

 ##### Actions